-- 2) Below the hand pumps children were pulling up water from muddy holes and watering donkeys and cattle.
-Large numbers of cattle churned up the knee-deep mud while descending into the depression to drink. - 2 (a) Comment: No overall planning of the water resource seems to have taken place (clothes washing, showers, convenient stone-lined trough for cattle, distribution points, aprons and surrounds, etc.).
+- 2 (a) Comment: No overall planning of the water resource seems to have taken place (clothes washing, showers, convenient stone-lined trough for cattle, distribution points, aprons and surrounds, etc.).
 Overall planning should be a village responsibility prior to any installation. - 3) Recruitment of only women seems to have been objected to.
-The equipment of literacy also limits the selection of women and possibly eliminates many suited by proximity or manual skills.
-It is said that the need for literacy is determined by: - The need to report on the functioning of the pumps for research purposes. - ii) The need to read and utlise various health education hand-outs.
+The requirement of literacy also limits the selection of women and possibly eliminates many suited by proximity or manual skills.
+It is said that the need for literacy is determined by: - i) The need to report on the functioning of the pumps for research purposes. - ii) The need to read and utlise various health education hand-outs.